HomeRight ArrowNBA

 Some franchises are paying premium rookie salaries for immediate floor time.
 Others are quietly turning minimum-scale contracts into usable rotation pieces.
 The result is a wide gap in how efficiently teams are converting rookie deals into real minutes.

-To capture that gap, Action Network created the NBA Rookie Value Index, which compares rookie salary to minutes played.
+To capture that gap, Action Network created the NBA Rookie Value Index, which compares combined rookie salary to combined rookie minutes at the team level.
 The index doesn’t judge talent or predict careers.
-It measures how expensive—or efficient—rookie minutes are right now.
+It measures how expensive—or efficient—rookie minutes became once the 2024–25 season played out.

 If you enjoy breaking down edges through probabilities and pricing inefficiencies, this kind of analysis mirrors how value is evaluated on platforms like Best Prediction Market Apps, where opportunity, volume, and cost all intersect.